-Air Purifier for Smoke Removal from Wood
+Air Purifiers for Smoke Removal from Grass/Wood/Bonfires

 Health Effects of Wood Smoke

 Smoke is made up of a complex mixture of gases and fine particles produced when wood and other organic matter burn.
 The biggest health threat from smoke comes from fine particles (also called particulate matter or PM).
 These microscopic particles can get into your eyes and respiratory system, where they can cause health problems such as burning eyes, runny nose, and illnesses such as bronchitis.
 Fine particles also can aggravate chronic heart and lung diseases—and are linked to premature deaths in people with these chronic conditions.